Sword of Damocles

 The Sword of Damocles is an ancient Greek moral anecdote, an allusion to the imminent and ever-present peril faced by those in positions of power.
-Its main character, Damocles (Note: /ˈdæməkliːz/; Δαμοκλῆς), was based on a courtier in the court of Dionysius I of Syracuse, a ruler of Syracuse, Sicily, Magna Graecia, during the classical Greek era.
+Its main character, Damocles, (Note: /ˈdæməkliːz/; Δαμοκλῆς) was based on a courtier in the court of Dionysius I of Syracuse, a ruler of Syracuse, Sicily, Magna Graecia, during the classical Greek era.

 The anecdote apparently figured in the lost history of Sicily by Timaeus of Tauromenium (c.
 356).
 The Roman orator Cicero (c.
 106), who may have read it in the texts of Greek historian Diodorus Siculus, used it in his Tusculanae Disputationes, 5.
 61, by which means it passed into the European cultural mainstream.

 Plot

 According to the story, Damocles was flattering his king, Dionysius, exclaiming that Dionysius was truly fortunate as a great man of power and authority without peer, surrounded by magnificence.
 In response, Dionysius offered to switch places with Damocles for one day so that Damocles could taste that fortune firsthand.
 Damocles eagerly accepted the king's proposal.
 Damocles sat on the king's throne amid embroidered rugs, fragrant perfumes, and the service of beautiful attendants.
-But Dionysius, who had made many enemies during his reign, arranged that a sword should hang above the throne, held at the pommel only by a single hair of a horse's tail to evoke the sense of what it is like to be king: though having much fortune, always having to watch in anxiety against dangers that might try to overtake him, whether it is a jealous advisor or servant, a slanderous rumor, an enemy kingdom, a poor royal decision, or anything else.
+But Dionysius, who had made many enemies during his reign, arranged that a sword should hang above the throne, held at the pommel only by a single hair of a horse's tail to evoke the sense of what it is like to be king: though having much fortune, always having to watch in anxiety against dangers that might try to overtake him, whether it be a jealous advisor or servant, a slanderous rumor, an enemy kingdom, a poor royal decision, or anything else.
 Damocles finally begged the king for permission to depart because he no longer wanted to be so fortunate, realizing that while he had everything he could ever want at his feet, it could not affect what was above his crown.